カール ヘンリック ファルク

 Developing embedded software on BREW (KDDI au), EMP (Softbank), MOAP(S) (NTT DoCoMo).
 I was project manager for the first delivery of Picsel's Document Viewer product for Sharp/KDDI handsets, which included frequent, daily email communication in Japanese with the customer.

-I worked within the Porting & Integration team focusing on optimizing performance of new products and new platform code, as well as assisting and code reviewing other developers as a specialist on BREW and KDDI Common Platform (KCP+).
+Worked within the Porting & Integration team focusing on optimizing performance of new products and new platform code, as well as assisting and code reviewing other developers as a specialist on BREW and KDDI Common Platform (KCP+).
 The main development I did at this time was on the product that formed the basis for Picsel's Digital Content Suite product.

 Assigned as the Japan office “guru” on the new User Interface Platform, part of Picsel's User Experience initiative.
 Providing technical assistance for one of our main customers deploying the UI Platform, a major Japanese handset manufacturer.